microsoft/vscode-docs/docs/containers/minikube.md

 ![Debugging with Bridge to Kubernetes](images/minikube/debugging.png)

 Navigate to the frontend entry point of your todo-app.
 For minikube, we'll be using `127.0.0.1`.
+To access the local endpoint URL for your app, open the Kubernetes menu on the status bar and choose the endpoint entry.

 Make a request to the stats-api by choosing the **stats** link.